 From West Annapolis to the charming waterfront suburbs of Bay Ridge, if you are looking for a modern vacation rental with all the convenience of home and the luxury of a 4-star hotel, look no further than our selection of Annapolis vacation homes with their own pools.
 From lap pools to garden oases, there is something for everyone.
 Starting with several 4-bedroom properties, we also feature larger estates with as many as 6 bedrooms and room to sleep as many as 17 adults (we call dibs on the pool house!).
-All of the houses feature open floorplans, plentiful windows to soak up the sun, let in the cool evening breezes, and enjoy the scenic views of the Chesapeake and the greater Annapolis area.
+All of the Annapolis MD houses for rent feature open floorplans, plentiful windows to soak up the sun, let in the cool evening breezes, and enjoy the scenic views of the Chesapeake and the greater Annapolis area.
 Outdoor spaces are at a premium and many of our vacation houses for rent in Annapolis MD feature garden areas, backyard entertaining venues with grills and outdoor seating, spacious porches, and balconies with recliners – perfect for watching the sailboat races on the Bay – or all of the above!
 But, most importantly for the summer vacationer, they all boast their very own pools.

 Luxury Meets Convenience in Our Annapolis Vacation Homes

 With your own pool on site, you won’t ever have to leave your vacation compound during your summer break (though Annapolis has plenty to entice you!).
 All of our properties feature modern amenities like state-of-the-art, fully stocked kitchens; entertainment centers with a home stereo, big screen TV’s, and streaming entertainment platforms; sumptuous master suites; large bedrooms and additional private bathrooms; course comfortable living rooms; and of course multiple dining areas, inside and out.
 The only thing missing is you!